 Where is the Upper Red Deer River Special Bison Area?

-The Upper Red Deer River Special Bison Area is a 23,907 hectare (59,076 acre) area next to Banff National Park approximately 60 kilometres west of Sundre, Alberta, which fully encompasses the Ya Ha Tinda Ranch and some of the area nearby.
+The Upper Red Deer River Special Bison Area is a 23,907 hectare (59,076 acre) area next to Banff National Park approximately 60 kilometres west of Sundre.
+It fully encompasses the Ya Ha Tinda Ranch and some of the area nearby.
 Aside from the Ya Ha Tinda Ranch, no other deeded lands are included in the Upper Red Deer River Bison Special Area.

 Why was developing the Special Bison Area necessary?